 The main plot, by itself, is pretty weak.
 It hinges on the personalities of Zoroark and the main villain to keep us occupied.
 Zoroark performs his job with good marks.
 He's nice to watch, menacing and his powers give us enough eye candy to enjoy most of his shenanigans.
 Kodai, on the other hand is a mixed bag.
 After witnessing terrible villains such as Marauder and Zero in previous Pokemon films, it's hard hate Kodai much.
 He often falls flat and his incredible wealth is a bit hard to believe, but at least it's some kind of an explanation for his high tech gadgets.
 While subpar, he can hold his own as an unlikable, yet not annoying guy up to the very end.

 Ash and company feel like simple audience stand-ins.
 Their job is to watch, comment and keep up with Zoroark.
 They're given some interesting dialogue and a few funny quips as Zorua, Zoroark's child, plays with them.
-This keeps them from getting anoying and holds dialogue in general from becoming mind numbing.
+This keeps them from getting annoying and keeps the dialogue fresh.
 Through the film we're introduced to a few additional supporting characters and they're used efficiently, albeit conservatively.

 Soundtrack is uninspired and while the art design is nice to look at, it lacks an outstanding location or two.
 The location of the final showdown is underwhelming, as well.
-These two form the biggest crime this film committed - it felt uninspired.
-When the movie focuses a singular Pokemon star, it's understandable to put the plot and other characters in the backseat, but the presentation should still matter.
+These two form the biggest crime this movie committed - it felt uninspired.
+When a movie you're making focuses on a singular Pokemon star, it's understandable to put the plot and other characters in the backseat, but the presentation should still matter.

 I'm a huge Pokemon fan but I was never really into the anime.
 It was always so childish, and I thought they could do so much more.
 However, the producers totally step it up in every way when making the movies.